Color appearance model: RLAB

 RLAB tries to improve upon the significant limitations of CIELAB with a focus on image reproduction.
 It performs well for this task and is simple to use, but not comprehensive enough for other applications.

 Unlike CIELAB, RLAB uses a proper von Kries step.
 It also allows for tuning the degree of adaptation by allowing a customized D value.
 "Discounting-the-illuminant" can still be used by using a fixed value of 1.0.

 LLAB

 LLAB is similar to RLAB, also tries to stay simple, but additionally tries to be more comprehensive than RLAB.
 In the end, it traded some simplicity for comprehensiveness, but was still not fully comprehensive.
 Since CIECAM97s was published soon thereafter, LLAB never gained widespread usage.

 CIECAM97s

-After starting the evolution of color appearance models with CIELAB, in 1997, the CIE wanted to follow up itself with a comprehensive color appearance model.
+After starting the evolution of color appearance models with CIELAB, in 1997, the CIE wanted to follow up with a comprehensive color appearance model.
 The result was CIECAM97s, which was comprehensive, but also complex and partly difficult to use.
 It gained widespread acceptance as a standard color appearance model until CIECAM02 was published.